Dunlops Road & Daiken Fires, North Canterbury

 The Dunlops Road fire continues to burn along the riverbank in the vicinity of Dunlops Road, Loburn, while the Daiken Fire is burning along the riverbank to the east of the Ashley-Loburn Bridge.

-Both fires remain contained and perimeters established, however they are not considered to be under control and despite the rain, the situation remains high-risk.
+Both fires remain contained and perimeters established, they are now classified as under control, however there is still subsurface burning.

 Full firefighting operations resumed this morning and with cool damp conditions, the focus is on up-lifting the deep-seated burn areas and improving containment lines.